Essilu/assemblySimulator/README.md

 ## To:do list

 - [X] File parsing
-- [ ] Implement the 20 ALU commands
+- [X] Implement the 20 ALU commands
 - [ ] Implement errors
 - [ ] GUI
-- [ ] Implement the execution line by line
+- [X] Implement the execution line by line
+- [ ] Implement the missing instructions